jouellnyc/UART/sim800L/README.md

 ## Takeaways/ Learnings
 - Keep your costs low and test out vendors before commiting.
-They tend to believe "Everything is Awesome".
+They tend to promote "Everything is Awesome" marketing.
 - Not sure who to believe really.
 Hologram definitely worked, it should not have stopped.
-- I have had mostly good experience with Aliexpress, this is making me doubt the suppliers quite a bit more.
+- Hologram is a MNVO and consolidates coverage and roaming in it's SIMs, the coverage depends on the upstream provider.
+The SIM800L is 2G device only.
+It will not work with NB-IOT, which is not fulled rolled out yet.
+T-Mobile's 2G network seems to have  officially shut down on April 2, 2024, but I was able to get an IP address after that date.
+I found that odd.
+Also odd that Hologram advertises 2G networks for the US.

 ## Next Steps
-- Will try with particle.io
+- Will try the sim800L with particle.io, just for fun.
 - Will try with A9G Boards
+- Will try with a SIMCOM SIM7000A Board
+- Will try with a SIMCOM A7670E

 ## References